CanonicalLtd/maas-docs/en/intro-concepts.md

 implement maintenance, and then Commission.

 ### Delete
 Removes a node from MAAS.
 The underlying machine remains unaffected.
+Upon rebooting it will be enlisted once more (status 'New').

 ### Deploy
 Deploys a node.
 Changes a node's status from 'Ready' (or 'Allocated') to